Holidays in Morocco, Travel Guide, Holiday Planning Tips and Travel Information

 Morocco has dozens of ecosystems which spread around the country.
 It has fantastic national park and national reserves which showcase various flora and fauna.
 To protect nature, the government has built the parks and reserves throughout the country.
 The Oued Massa Nature, for instance, focuses on preserving the plant and animal, but also offer the activities for birdwatchers.
 Talassemtane is also an excellent example of conservation and research.
 Then there is Tazekka National Park that shows the different terrains in the middle of Atlas Mountain Range.

-Morocco holidays also has distinct features of animals.
+holidays in Morocco also has distinct features of animals.
 It has around 210 bird species and 105 mammal species.
 Some of them are endangered species.

 Morocco also has terrific marine wildlife.
 You can easily spot dolphins and porpoises in the coastline cities like Casablanca.
 If you’re lucky, you can also place a monk seal.